Meet the Authors

 SAP Security Patch Day — February 2026

 SAP’s February 2026 Patch Day delivered 26 new Security Notes and one update.
-SAP classified two as critical, seven high-priority, 16 medium, and two low—an above normal workload with exposure concentrated in ABAP and core platform layers.
+SAP listed two as critical, seven high-priority, 16 medium, and two low—an above normal workload with exposure concentrated in ABAP and core platform layers.

 Critical Issues to Prioritize

-A critical code injection weakness in the Scripting Editor can enable unauthorized execution of sensitive actions, including database-impacting activity in affected stacks.
-Prioritize wherever scripting is enabled in tightly connected landscapes. - SAP NetWeaver AS ABAP and ABAP Platform — Missing Authorization Check (CVSS 9.6)
+- SAP CRM and SAP S/4HANA — Code Injection (Scripting Editor) (CVSS 9.9): A critical code injection weakness in the Scripting Editor can enable unauthorized execution of sensitive actions, including database-impacting activity in affected stacks.
+Prioritize wherever scripting is enabled in tightly connected landscapes.

-A missing authorization check can allow background RFC activity under conditions that bypass expected controls.
+- SAP NetWeaver AS ABAP and ABAP Platform — Missing Authorization Check (CVSS 9.6): A missing authorization check can allow background RFC activity under conditions that bypass expected controls.
 Remediation may extend beyond a simple transport, since SAP’s guidance includes kernel and parameter actions that can touch production behavior.

 High-Priority Issues With Broad Reach

-Identity and message integrity issues deserve fast triage in landscapes that rely on signed XML workflows.
+- SAP NetWeaver AS ABAP and ABAP Platform — XML Signature Wrapping (CVSS 8.8): Identity and message integrity issues deserve fast triage in landscapes that rely on signed XML workflows.

 What Security Practitioners Are Flagging